 Before we go into the elimination diet process, we need to prepare a new diet for your dog.
 It is recommended that you prepare a diet consisting of home-prepared foods and not commercial dog foods.
 With home-prepared foods, you know exactly what you put into your dog’s mouth.
 Some of the foods that should be avoided during the elimination diet are treats, human foods, bones, milk, supplements, any form of flavored medications, and toothpaste.

 And some of the foods that are ok to feed are bones, jerky treats, water, and unflavored medications.
 Once your dog has improved, we can put back the old foods into his diet.
 If there is a reaction or a symptom, then we can decide that your dog indeed has a food allergy.
-Ask a vet to assist you doing this elimination diet if you are unsure with what you’re doing.
+Ask a vet to assist you in doing this elimination diet if you are unsure of what you’re doing.

 If that doesn’t work out and the symptoms keep escalating, a vet might conduct a physical examination which includes taking a sample of discharge from the ears, doing urine and blood testing (though it is the less reliable test to determine a food allergy) and doing skin testing for a possible environmental allergy.